-Shown below are all the fish and shellfish recipes listed on Mud & Love.
+Shown below are all the fish, shellfish and molluscs recipes listed on Mud & Love.
 Fish is a fantastic source of protein and contains great fats.
-I have played around creating really exciting and interesting dishes using fish (and in some cases, shellfish too) to inspire you on your low-carb journey..
+I have played around creating really exciting and interesting dishes using seafood to inspire you on your low-carb journey..

 Need a pretty-looking appetiser in a hurry?
-These little domes are made from seasoned cream cheese and wrapped in smoked salmon.
-To achieve the cute ‘dome’ shape, I simply created them using lined mini pudding (dariole) moulds, then tipped them out upside down.
-They can also be made ahead of time, then popped out just before serving.
+These little domes are simply made using seasoned cream cheese wrapped in smoked salmon.
+To achieve the cute ‘dome’ shape, I shaped them using clingfilm-lined mini pudding (dariole) moulds, then tipped them out upside down before serving, making them an ideal ‘make-ahead’ appetiser.
 Try these with slices of toasted Quick Chia Keto Bread* for a lovely, fresh appetiser for four people.

 This is a mighty big breakfast where each serving is exactly as pictured: two halves of the toasted Keto Breakfast Muffins recipe, topped with smoked salmon and two perfectly poached eggs, then the whole lot is smothered in Keto Hollandaise Sauce.
 A ‘keto salmon eggs benedict’, I called it.
 As the pic shows, its a generous meal (at only 3g carbs!) and good enough any time of the day, so tuck in!